pingcap/community/README.md

 You can start by finding an existing issue with the [help-wanted](https://github.com/pingcap/tidb/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.
 These issues are well suited for new contributors.

-If a PR (Pull Request) is submitted to the [TiDB/TiKV/TiSpark/PD/Docs/Docs-cn](https://github.com/pingcap) projects by you is approved and merged, then you become a TiDB Contributor.
+If a PR (Pull Request) submitted to the [TiDB/TiKV/TiSpark/PD/Docs/Docs-cn](https://github.com/pingcap) projects by you is approved and merged, then you become a TiDB Contributor.

 Before submitting a pull request, sign the [CLA](https://cla-assistant.io/pingcap/tidb?pullRequest=5567).